-11.3 The Sequence of starts will be as shown in the Schedule of Races (See Appendix A).
+11.6 The Sequence of starts is shown in the Schedule of Races, Appendix A.

 Boats are requested to keep well clear of the Start Line when other classes are starting.

-11.5 Every effort will be made to broadcast sound signals by VHF.
+11.8 Every effort will be made to broadcast sound signals by VHF

 12. INDIVIDUAL RECALL

-12.2 Competitors are reminded that a boat which has started incorrectly and is returning to the correct side of the Start Line has no rights and must give way to boats which have started correctly.
+12.2 Competitors are reminded that a boat that has started incorrectly and is returning to the correct side of the Start Line has no rights and must give way to boats that have started correctly.